 The information on this page is designed for social and health care professionals including GPs, hospitals and CCGs.
 It will help you identify the most appropriate service for your client as quickly as possible.

-The therapy team also plays a key role in person centred planning.
-As part of the multi-disciplinary team, they contribute towards progress reviews and are actively involved in transition planning, working with external agencies to reduce pressure on community teams and ensure the best possible support for our service users.
+The team also plays a key role in person centred planning, they contribute towards progress reviews and are actively involved in transition planning, working with external agencies to reduce pressure on community teams and ensure the best possible support for our service users.

 Service users receive tailored support to meet their individual needs, enabling them to become actively involved in community life and educational activities.
 For those service users who wish to live more independently, we provide a range of specialist community-based housing projects for supported living.